Chicken Starter Kit

 Chick Starter Kit

-This Amazon chicken started kit looks decent.
-It has a waterer, feeders, heat lamp, and a small roost.
+This Amazon chicken starter kit looks decent.
+It has a waterer, feeders, a heat lamp, and a small roost.
 Chickens love to roost, they don't like to sleep with their feet on the ground.
 They won't use it right away, but around 5-6 weeks you'll notice them starting to jump up on it.
 Or even on top of their waterer or feeder.

 Updates & freebies delivered to your inbox!